Insurance for Texans with Disabilities

 322-4143 in Austin

-Social Security’s Supplemental Security Income (basic needs assistance for certain people with little or no income)
+Social Security’s Supplemental Security Income (provides basic needs assistance for certain people with little or no income)

 Texas Department of Aging and Disability Services